-Effect Significant if with KM / M of European site / Hydro connection Physical damage / Loss to pathways within NHDC Potentially - There are allocations in the Local Plan within the 15km precautionary foraging zones of European Sites administrative area precoditionary foraging zones of European sites Non-toxic contamination Potentially - The Thames Water, water catchment area includes a part (hydrologically connected, nutrient of NHDC's administrative area.
+Effect Significant if with KM / M of European site / Hydro connection Physical damage / Loss to Potentially - There are allocations in the Local Plan within the 15km pathways within NHDC precautionary foraging zones of European Sites administrative area Non-toxic contamination Potentially - The Thames Water, water catchment area includes a part (hydrologically connected, nutrient of NHDC's administrative area.
 The Lee Valley SPA could potentially be enrichment, salinity) affected by allocations in the Local Plan.
 Water Quantity / Quality Potentially - The Thames Water, water catchment area includes a part (hydrology, water chemistry,) of NHDC's administrative area.
-The Lee Valley SPA could potentially be , affected by allocations in the Local Plan.
+The Lee Valley SPA could potentially be affected by allocations in the Local Plan.